Did you know many heart disease cases can be prevented through simple lifestyle changes? Yes.

 Practicing these simple daily habits can reduce your risk of heart disease and improve overall heart health.

 Exercise helps you stay fit.
 For the heart, it has numerous benefits.
-It helps strengthen your heart muscles, making it easier for the heart to pump blood around your body.
+It helps strengthen the heart naturally making it easier for the heart to pump blood around your body.

 This reduces pressure on blood vessels, hence lowering blood pressure.